 - Save.
 If you can show evidence of your savings to a lender, they may be more inclined to give you a loan.
 For example, if you are looking to buy a car and need a $5,000 loan and have $2,000 saved in a high interest savings account, the lender may see you as less of a risk.

 - Apply with your own bank.
-Your own bank will have more concrete evidence of your spending and saving history than is shown on your credit file and if this history is positive then you may be more likely to secure a loan.
+Your own bank will have more concrete evidence of your spending and saving history than what is shown on your credit report and if this history is positive then you may be more likely to secure a loan.

 - Consult an accountant.
 An accountant will be able to help you keep track of your tax returns, savings and spending.
 They’ll have a record of everything so when you apply for personal loans, all the documentation is already there.